bigeasy/xy/diary.md

 The key property of the Hilbert curve is that successive points are immediate neighbors in the lattice.
 Thus, to maintain this property we are looking for a walk through the 2^n points such that every point will be enumerated, and successive points will be neighboring corners of the hypercube.

+##TODO

+Put sequence functions somewhere else, or export them only to tests somehow